What is Mudstone?

 How Does Mudstone Form?

-Mudstone is a fine-grained sedimentary rock made up of mud and clays.
-Grains are so fine they can only be seen under a microscope.
+Mudstone is a fine-grained sedimentary rock composed of mud and clay.
+The grains are so fine that they can only be seen under a microscope.

-Mudstone forms through a series of geological processes primarily within environments such as lakes, river deltas, floodplains, and marine basins.
+It forms in low-energy environments such as lakes, river deltas, floodplains, and marine basins.

 The formation of mudstone begins with the weathering and erosion of pre-existing rocks.
-Weathering breaks down rocks into smaller particles, while erosion transports the particles by natural forces such as water, wind or ice to new locations.
+Weathering breaks down rocks into smaller particles, while erosion transports them by natural forces such as water, wind or ice to new locations.

-Transportation: Fine-grained sediment particles including clay and silt, are transported by water currents in rivers or streams or by wind to new environments such as lakes, river deltas or the ocean floor.
+Fine-grained sediment particles, such as clay and silt, are carried in water currents in rivers or streams or by wind to new environments such as lakes, river deltas, or the ocean floor.

-Deposition: In the new environments, the sediment particles settle and accumulate layer by layer over time.
+Once in their new environment, the sediment particles settle and accumulate layer by layer over time.
 This process of sediment deposition leads to the gradual buildup of sedimentary layers.

-Compaction: As additional layers of sediment accumulate, the stack's weight exerts pressure on the lower layers.
-This causes the sediment grains to compact, reducing spaces between them.
+As additional layers of sediment accumulate, the stack's weight exerts pressure on the lower layers.
+This causes the sediment grains to compact, reducing space between them.

 What is Weathering?